 Moto 360 Sport

-Any Android Wear smartwatch is going to provide seamless syncing with Google Fit (and indeed you can use a Fit widget as the watch face if you want), and the Moto 360 Sport is one of the best: lots of customisation options and a sportier look than most of its rivals.
+Any Android Wear smartwatch is going to provide seamless syncing with Google Fit (and indeed you can use a Fit widget as the watch face if you want), and the Moto 360 Sport is worth considering: lots of customisation options and a sportier look than most of its rivals.

 Under Armour Band

-Fitness experts Under Armour have a new wearable this year that works fine with Google Fit (via the UA Record app).
+Under Armour's UA Band wearable works fine with Google Fit (via the UA Record app).
 It's a tracker worth considering if you're keen on the rest of the Under Armour Healthbox pack or don't want a full-on smartwatch on your wrist.